Transhumanist politics: Anarcho-transhumanism

 Anarcho-transhumanism is an anti-capitalist ideology synthesizing anarchism with transhumanism that is concerned with both social and physical freedom respectively.
 Indeed, according to the anarcho-transhumanist activist William Gillis : "We should seek to expand our physical freedom just as we seek to expand our social freedom."
 Also, anarcho-transhumanists define freedom as the expansion of one's own ability to experience the world around them.
 Anarcho-transhumanists may advocate various praxis to advance their ideals, including computer hacking, three-dimensional printing, or biohacking.

-The philosophy draws heavily from the individualist anarchism of William Godwin, Max Stirner and Voltairine de Cleyre as well as the cyberfeminism presented by Donna Haraway in A Cyborg Manifesto.
+The philosophy draws heavily from the individualist anarchism of William Godwin, Max Stirner and Voltairine de Cleyre.
 Anarcho-transhumanist thought looks at issues surrounding bodily autonomy, disability, gender, neurodiversity, queer theory, science, free software, and sexuality whilst presenting critiques through anarchist and transhumanist lens of ableism, cisheteropatriarchy and primitivism.
 Much of early anarcho-transhumanist thought was a response to anarcho-primitivism.
 Anarcho-transhumanism may be interpreted either as criticism of, or an extension of humanism, because it challenges what being human means.

 Anarcho-transhumanists also criticise non-anarchist forms of transhumanism such as democratic transhumanism and libertarian transhumanism as incoherent and unsurvivable due to their preservation of the state.
 They view such instruments of power as inherently unethical and incompatible with the acceleration of social and material freedom for all individuals.
 Anarcho-transhumanism is generally anti-capitalist, arguing capitalist accumulation of wealth would lead to dystopia while partnered with transhumanism, instead advocating for equal access to advanced technologies that enable morphological freedom and space travel.

 Anarcho-transhumanist philosopher William Gillis has advocated for a 'social singularity', or a transformation in humanity's morals, to complement the technological singularity.
 This social singularity will ensure that no coercion will be required to maintain order in a future society where people are likely to have access to lethal forms of technology.

 Democratic transhumanism

-Democratic transhumanism, a term coined by James Hughes in 2002, refers to the stance of transhumanists (advocates for the development and use of human enhancement technologies) who espouse liberal, social, and/or radical democratic political views.
+Democratic transhumanism, a term coined by James Hughes in 2002, refers to the stance of transhumanists (advocates for the development and use of human enhancement technologies) who espouse liberal, social, or radical democratic political views.